programmfabrik/fylr-plugin-geo-json-public/README.md

 This plugin operates in two modes depending on the capabilities of your Fylr instance.
 If your instance includes a valid license with the `geo_support` feature enabled, all plugin functionalities will be available.
 Otherwise, the plugin will run in basic mode with limited features.

+From the Fylr API’s perspective, the differences between having a license and not are:
+- **Read & write operations** for geo-json columns are available in basic mode.
+- **Search operations** for geo-json columns are available only in licensed mode.

 ### Features Available Without `geo_support`

 - **Geo-JSON Columns**: You can use geo-json columns to add geographic points on the map.
 An interactive map will be displayed allowing you to place a single point.
 However, lines and shapes cannot be added interactively through the map editor in this mode.